Lough Eske Castle in Donegal is the featured castle hotel for A Celtic Experience, my guided tour of Ireland. Learn more about the tour here.

 Nearby Sites to Visit

 A few of our favorite day trips from Lough Eske Castle

 Spend a few hours in nearby Donegal town.
-Tour Donegal Castle and buy a few souvenirs in the wonderful craft shops.
+Tour Donegal Castle and buy a few souvenirs in the wonderful shops on ‘the Diamond'.
 If you're after Donegal tweed be sure to visit Magee of Donegal.

 Its a quick 30 minutes from Donegal to Belleek in County Fermanagh.
 Visit the factory and showroom of the oldest Irish pottery company.
 Consider exploring a few of the treasures of Lower Lough Erne– including Boa Island and Castle Caldwell Forest.

 The Slieve League Cliffs are 3x higher than the Cliffs of Moher.
 Though the drive will only take just over an hour, plan a full day for your exploration as stops along the coast are sure to draw you in.

 Another full day trip that is well worth your time is a visit to Glenveagh National Park.
 Cars aren't allowed in the park, though a minibus is available to the castle and gardens.
 Even if you don't plan to do any serious hiking you'll want to wear good walking shoes to explore the miles of hilly garden pathways surrounding the castle.

 […] Lough Eske Castle, Adare Manor, Dromoland Castle, Ballynahinch Castle, and Clontarf Castle are only a few of the dozen castle hotels in Ireland. […]